Everything you need to do to migrate from Paddle Classic to Paddle Billing.

 Create products and prices

 Products describe the items that customers can purchase.
-They have related prices that describe how you charge for them.
+They have related prices that describe how they're charged.
 Add products and prices to Paddle for your subscription plans, recurring addons, and one-off items.

 Go to Paddle > Catalog > Products to start adding products and prices.